Geometry and analysis of contact instantons and entanglement of Legendrian links I: Definition of off-shell vertical energy of contact instantons

-We remark that when $w$ is given, the function $f$ on $D_\delta(p) \setminus \{p\}$ is uniquely determined modulo the shift by a constant.
-However the following proposition shows that the definition of $E_{\CC}(j,w)$ does not depend on the constant shift in the choice of $f$.
+\begin{rem} We remark that when $w$ is given, the function $g = g(\tau,t)$ on $D_\delta(p) \setminus \{p\}$ in strip-like coordinates is uniquely determined modulo the shift by a constant.
+However the definition of $E_{\CC}(j,w)$ does not depend on the constant shift in the choice of $g$.
+This enables us to introduce the notion of (local) vertical energy at a puncture $p$: We denote the common value of $E_{\CC,f}(j,w;p)$ by $E^\lambda_p(w)$, and call the \emph{$\lambda$-energy at $p$}.
+This local version does not enter in the present study. \end{rem}